-Believe it or not, autumn is already here, and that means it’s time to start getting into the spirit of the season!
-In addition to spending time partaking in traditional fall activities like apple and pumpkin picking, a popular task on the to-do list of many is to spice up the home with fall decor.
-However, pumpkin scented candles, garland-like leaves and spooky lights aren’t the only items that can be used to share your love for the season with your home — flowers can be, too!
+Believe it or not, autumn is already here, and that means it’s time to start getting into the spirit of the season.
+In addition to spending time partaking in traditional fall activities, such as apple and pumpkin picking, a popular thing to do is spice up the home with fall decor.
+However, pumpkin-scented candles, garland-like leaves, and spooky lights aren’t the only items that can be used to spread your love for the season in your home — flowers can be, too!

 Looking for something just a tad darker?
-Then you may benefit from flowers that are butternut orange in color!
+Then you may benefit from flowers that are butternut orange in color.
 While they may not be as vibrant as an orange autumn rose or pot of mums, flowers in this shade can still fulfill the “orange” portion of your decor without straying too far from the recommended color scheme.

-Bronze is the perfect color to choose if you want to make your home appear calm.
+Bronze is the perfect color if you want to make your home appear calm.
 And the best part is, this color isn’t too bright or too dark, so it’s an excellent happy medium that can complement the rest of your floral arrangements.